pbannister/mcast-1/README.md

 *  For the interface adds multicast membership to the group 234.1.2.3.
 *  Receives (from any sender) and replies to caller.

+Note that in the above setup, the service will receive on port 12345 multicast and direct UDP messages through <b>any</b> network interface.
+If this is what you want, the above form is sufficient.
+In more complex network setups, you might want to ensure that client messages can only come in through a <i>specific</i> network interface.
+You can specifiy the network interface by changing the socket bind():
+<pre>bin/mcast-1 -b 192.168.86.20:12345 -m 234.1.2.3@192.168.86.248 -1</pre>

 ### Test #1 - server-like usage with ordinary UDP.
 From 192.168.86.248:
 <pre>bin/mcast-1 -b 192.168.86.248:12345 -1</pre>